metosin/reitit/README.md

 ### Meta-data based extensions

-The routing `Match` is injected into a request and can be extracted with `reitit.ring/get-match` helper.
+The routing `Match` is injected into a request and can be extracted with `reitit.ring/get-match`.
 It can be used to build dynamic extensions to the system.

 A middleware to guard routes: